PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ### Handle file access

-If you opened the `index.html` file in the browser directly, instead of serving it on a web server, you'll notice we've encountered an error.
+If you opened the `index.html` file in Chrome directly, instead of serving it on a web server, you'll notice we've encountered an error.
 Check your developer console:

 ![](https://i.imgur.com/OyNP4o0.png)

 The issue here is that web browsers are not supposed to make AJAX requests to files on your computer.
-If it could, this would be a huge security flaw.
+If it could, this would be a huge security flaw because any website could access files on your computer.
 Let's create a basic file server.
-To do this, you'll need to install [Node.js](https://nodejs.org/en/).
+To do this, you'll need to install Node.js (https://nodejs.org/en/).
 Once that's done, open up your computer's terminal

 - Mac: `command + space` then type `terminal` and hit enter
 - Windows: click Start, type `cmd` and hit enter